SEO for Landscapers [How to Do it Yourself]

 Sponsor your local baseball team, football team, or any sports team.

-People in the area will naturally want to do business with you instead of a company they know nothing about.
+People in the area naturally want to do business with you instead of a company they know nothing about.

 Also, participate in events or exhibitions in your local area.

 #7 Claim, Optimize and Manage Your Google My Business Page

 If you don't have a Google My Business page, get one.